henryw374/cljc.java-time/README.md

 platforms.
 Writing cross-platform code that uses those libraries directly is harder than interop normally is because:

 * To call the java.time 'static' methods in a cljc file you need to use the [dot-special-form](https://clojure.org/reference/java_interop#_the_dot_special_form) which is not idiomatic
-* The underlying js library has changed the name of the getter methods in java.time (in almost all cases but not quite!)  to remove the 'get' part of the name.
+* The underlying js library has changed the name of the getter methods in java.time (in *almost* all cases)  to remove the 'get' part of the name.
 There are ways to get around that on a case by case basis, but this library handles it for you.

 ## How it works